-As of September 30, 2023 March 31, 2024, our cash and cash equivalents was \$37.5 million \$146.5 million.
-Additionally, on October 13, 2023, the Company issued additional shares under the Leerink ATM Agreement that resulted in net proceeds of \$12.7 million, after deducting placement agent commissions and other offering expenses (see Note 16).
-We believe that our cash and cash equivalents as of September 30, 2023 March 31, 2024, along with proceeds from the ATM on October 13, 2023 and the projected clinical and regulatory milestone payments expected in fiscal year 2023 2024 from Advanz Pharma will be sufficient to fund our operations through mid-year 2024, into 2026, and potentially beyond if drug approvals materialize in the expected timelines.
+As of June 30, 2024, our cash and cash equivalents was \$122.2 million.
+We believe that our cash and cash equivalents as of June 30, 2024, and the projected clinical and regulatory milestone payments expected in fiscal year 2025 from Advanz Pharma will be sufficient to fund our operations into 2026, and potentially beyond if drug approvals materialize in the expected timelines.
 However, we will need to obtain substantial additional funding in connection with our continuing operations and planned research and clinical development activities.
 Our future capital requirements will depend on many factors, including:

-- the timing, progress and results of our ongoing preclinical studies and clinical trials of our product candidates; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of other product candidates that we may pursue; - our ability to establish collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the cost of any milestone and royalty payments with respect to any approved product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs of operating as a public company; and - the extent to which we acquire or in-license other product candidates and technologies.
+- the timing, progress and results of our ongoing preclinical studies and clinical trials of our product candidates; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of other product candidates that we may pursue; - our ability to establish collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, regulatory compliance, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the cost of any milestone and royalty payments with respect to any approved product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs of operating as a public company; and - the extent to which we acquire or in-license other product candidates and technologies.